Teachers & Staff

 Mrs. Pino has worked in education for over 10 years.
 She has been a P.E. instructor and an instructional aide.
 She helped start Westside Academy and she has been here from the beginning.
 She attended "Boys Town" training in the summer of 2016 which focuses on positive behavior interventions.

 We have a second instructional aide who works with our AM class.
-Mrs. Sandoval brings a wealth of technological skill and compassion for students with her.
+Mrs. Gutierrez brings a wealth of technological skill and compassion for students with her.

 Professional Qualifications of Teachers